 Why do co‑morbid patients (often presenting with mood and personality disorders) drive the highest number of avoidable emergency department (ED) admissions in Australia?
 Or more importantly, what does it take to really make coordinated care work in the primary care and/or out-patient setting for mental health care?

 Recent research from the UK, Scandinavia and the US provides answers to these key questions.
-It indicates that health care for these patients can be better coordinated to substantially reduce ED presentations and re‑admissions.
+It indicates that mental health care for these patients can be better coordinated to substantially reduce ED presentations and re‑admissions.

-Our team is experienced in addressing the complex issues arising from fragmented clinical pathways, poorly implemented eHealth systems and poor engagement of GPs, Community Nursing, and Allied Health services.
+Our team is experienced in addressing the complex issues arising from fragmented clinical pathways, poorly implemented digital health systems and poor engagement of GPs, Community Nursing, and Allied Health services.

 We help our clients in six key areas to design and implement coordinated care programs for metal health care: